 2016: Communities rise up against the Escobal mine

-Our 2016 delegation met with communities working to prevent the operation and expansion of Canadian-U.S. company Tahoe Resources’ Escobal mine in southeastern Guatemala, through popular education, grassroots action, and the organizing of community referenda.
-Read more.
+This delegation met with communities working to prevent the operation and expansion of Canadian-U.S. company Tahoe Resources’ Escobal mine in southeastern Guatemala, through popular education, grassroots action, and the organizing of community referenda.
+Read more

 2016: NISGUA Sponsoring Community UUCA – PAG

-This 10-day delegation with the Unitarian Universalist Church of Arlington (UUCA), home to NISGUA Sponsoring Community, Partners for Arlington and Guatemala (PAG), met with NISGUA partners and several human rights and environmental defenders organizations receiving international accompaniment.
-Read more.
+This 10-day delegation with the Unitarian Universalist Church of Arlington (UUCA) met with NISGUA partners and several human rights and environmental defenders organizations receiving international accompaniment.
+Read more

 2015: Cultural resistance to the Xalalá Dam

-Gathering our communities together to reflect, take action, and build camaraderie and stronger networks in the global grassroots fight for social justice.
+Gathering our communities to reflect, take action, and build stronger networks in the global grassroots fight for social justice

-NISGUA’s grassroots base extends across the United States and beyond.
-In coordination with our advocacy and campaign work, we create opportunities for people in our network to gather and grow our solidarity movement through nationally-coordinated actions.
-Coming together in spaces such as the annual Guatemala Accompaniment Project (GAP) Gathering, house parties, accompanier report-back tours, and photo campaigns, our gatherings focus on community-building, political education, and grassroots fundraising.
+NISGUA’s grassroots base extends across the U.S. and beyond.
+In coordination with our advocacy and campaign work, we create opportunities for people to gather and grow our movement.
+Coming together in spaces such as the annual Platanos Dinner with GNIB, house parties, accompanier report-backs, and photo campaigns, our gatherings focus on community-building, political education, and grassroots fundraising.

 As a 100% grassroots-funded organization, we see our fundraising and political education initiatives as closely linked.
-Gatherings combine education with action by raising international awareness about pressing struggles for social justice in Guatemala and organizing our people to take national action at the local level.
+Gatherings combine education with action by raising international awareness about pressing struggles for social justice in Guatemala and organizing our people to take action.
 At the same time, we give local organizers the opportunity to actively fund our solidarity movement and invite new people to make tangible financial contributions to NISGUA’s work as donors.